Vyral/base-template/_posts/2019-07-11-the-6th-and-final-path-to-success-accountability.md

   success: accountability.
 enclosure:
 pullquote: >-
-  “To get the next level in your life will require a different perspective and a higher level of thinking than the perspective and level of thinking that got you to where you are.”
+  To get to the next level in your life will require a different perspective and a higher level of thinking than the perspective and level of thinking that got you to where you are.
 enclosure_type: video/mp4
 enclosure_time:
 use_youtube_image: true